Loran-ash/Personal-Use-Discord-Music-Bot-with-YouTube-Recommendation-Function/README.md

 2.You only need four of these files.
 Recommendation System.ipynb is unnecessary.

-3.After downloading those files, You need to create a file named token.txt that contains only your Discord Bot token.(You can check it on the Discord Developer Portal website, copy and paste.)
+3.After downloading those files, You need to create a file named token.txt under the same folder that contains only your Discord Bot token.(You can check it on the Discord Developer Portal website, copy and paste.)

 4.Run main.py